Ryan-Bui/DATA3402_Spring_2022_Project/README.md

   * How you trained: I used keras and tensorflow running on the computers provided by Kaggle as well as using Kaggle's TPUs
   * How long did the training take?: Training took anywhere from 1min 2s to 1min 21s and the different models didn't really differ too in terms of how long it took to train however what did change the time it took to train was adding in a Learning Rate Scheduler.
   * Training curves:

   * How did you decide to stop training: I had 12 epochs and I let it train for all of the 12 epochs.
-  * Any difficulties?
-How did you resolve them?

 ### Performance Comparison

 * From the Kaggle challenge we are evaluated based off of the F1 score which is calculated using precision and recall.
 * Show/compare results in one table.
 * Show one (or few) visualization(s) of results, for example ROC curves.